top of page

 How can I get my needs met?

 One step at a time is the best approach.
 You can watch our videos with good information about what else you might need.
 Then you can get in contact with ACC to get funded counselling support (conditions apply).
 Ask about seeing a counsellor who has experience working in the rainbow, mental health, or disability sector.
 It's okay because many services expect to be asked.
 You can also try this link from Are You Okay about sexuality and disabilities which might also be helpful for you as well.
-For Pacific support you can contact The Village Collective.
+For Pacific support you can contact LeVa.
 You can also access our COMBO document to get you and your support ready.

 Support people also told us to be surrounded by people who love you and want to support you.
 The right people in your life can make it easier.
 That's important for your overall wellness.
 You can ask a mate or family member to support you to contact ACC if you want.